Plitvička Jezera: Demographics

+Climate

+Since records began in 1986, the highest temperature recorded at the Plitvice weather station was 38.6 C, on 4 August 2017.
+The coldest temperature was -22.6 C, on 13 January 2003.

+Politics

+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Serbs of Croatia fulfilled legal requirements to elect 10 members minority council of the Municipality of Plitvička Jezera.

 History

+When the German and Italian Zones of Influence were revised on 24 June 1942, Plitvice fell in Zone II, administered civilly by Croatia but militarily by Italy.

 During the Croatian War of Independence and the Krajina uprising, many areas were mined to stop enemy advances.
 The area around the Korana Bridge has recently been de-mined, but there are still other areas suspected to be mine contaminated as per reports from the local NGO Croatian Mine Action Centre.

 Many local ethnic Serbs left the municipality during the war.
-Between 1,500-2,000 have returned.
+Between 1,500 and 2,000 have returned.
 According to Human Rights Watch, many of the ethnic Serbian returnees were experiencing higher unemployment rates and being "excluded from work in municipal or town-run services and institutions, including the National Park".

 Economy

 Plitvice Lakes National Park is a major tourist destination and the area's main source of income, together with arable lands, grazing lands and woods.
 Due to the Plitvice Lakes National Park's unique geological evolution and beauty, it was entered in the UNESCO world heritage list in 1979.
 Plitvička Jezera is an underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.